RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 and it'll produce the output in the specified `bin` folder.

 #### Creating a Release Build
 By default .NET builds a **Debug** build.
-Debug builds include debug information and don't compile some optimizations.
-Typically you'll use a Debug build when working on a project, and a **Release** build when you build a final build.
+Debug builds include debug information and compiles non-optimized code which can be sub-optimal.
+The compiler optimizes away code that isn't used and does things like inlining small code methods etc. which can improve performance and reduce size on release builds.

-For use in FoxPro you'll always want to build a Release build **unless you are explicitlly debugging the code with a Debugger** (more on this later).
+For use in FoxPro you'll always want to build a Release build **unless you are explicitly debugging the code with a Debugger** (more on this later).

-To create a Release build we can use the `-c Release` command line switch:
+To create a Release build we can use the `-c Release` switch on `dotnet build`:

 ```ps
 dotnet build -c Release
 ```

 #### Can't Compile: Locked DLLs
-If you compiled and ran the project, then made a change and tried to recompile, you probably found that you can't, because the DLLs are loaded by your FoxPro application:
+If you compiled and ran the project, then made a change and tried to recompile, you probably found that you can't!
+That's because the DLLs are loaded by your FoxPro application:

 ![](BuildErrorLockedFiles.png)

 Once loaded into a host process - your FoxPro application -  the .NET assemblies become locked in memory and **can't be unloaded unless FoxPro (or your standalone application) is shut down**.

-In order to rebuild the project, you'll have to quit FoxPro or your application, then build the .NET project, then restart your FoxPro application.
+**In order to rebuild the project, you have to quit FoxPro**, re-build the .NET project, then restart your FoxPro application.

-> There's cheat for this behavior, if you use the latest version of Visual Studio, which has support for Hot Reload.
-This feature allows you to make many changes in .NET code **and continue running the host process**, while code is replaced in the running application.
-Surprisingly Hot Reload works even when running a .NET component from Visual FoxPro in the Visual Studio Debugger.
+> There's cheat for this behavior, if you use the latest version of Visual Studio and **Hot Reload** that allows you to make changes in .NET and keep running without recompilation.
 More on this later.

 #### Compilation Errors
 While we're at let's also talk about compilation errors.
-Before you can run an application or create output for component you have to have an error free compilation.
+Before you can run an application you have to have an error free compilation. .NET is a compiled language so the compiler checks for errors.
+What kind of errors?

-.NET is a compiled language so it checks for syntax errors, type mis-assignments, missing values for parameters etc., all **at compile time**.
-You'll find that compile time error checking easily catches 90% of errors that you're likely to make when writing code.

-When your code does have errors you can see the compiler output as part of the `dotnet build` command.
+* Mis-spelled type or member names
+* Mis-typed parameter or value assignments or return values
+* Code that's missing a return value
+* Invalid syntax
+* Missing brackets

+In addition, the Code Analysis tooling in most editors can catch common code mistakes like:

+* Non-assigned variables
+* Null reference errors
+* Non-exiting code

+In short the compiler, plus the editor tooling can catch a huge swath of errors before you ever get to running your code - I'd say it's easily 90+% of errors are caught by the compiler.

+When you code has errors, the compiler **tells you** after compilation via error messages and warnings.
+When building via `dotnet build` you'll see errors displayed prominently in red.
 Here's what this looks like in the terminal in VSCode:

 ![](CommandLineCompileError.png)

 It gives you an explanation and a line/col number for the code which you can use to catch the error.

-The editor also does real-time background compilation of the code you're editing and shows you errors as you are writing your code in the editor, highlighting errors with red squiggles hover pop overs for more information about the error:
+The editor also does real-time background compilation and Code Analysis of the code you're editing and shows you errors and code hints as you are writing your code in the editor, highlighting errors with red squiggles and hover pop overs for more information about the error:

 ![](editorErrorHighlighting.png)

-This feature comes courtesy of the Omnisharp C# language server, which is a generic component that is used by several editors to provide C# language support.
-Bigger IDEs like Visual Studio and Rider use different engines that are more sophisticated, but the OmniSharp integration in VS Code is pretty useful and provides many features like error display, basic code navigation and some basic refactorings which is great if you want to stick to a light weight editor solution like VS Code.
+This feature comes courtesy of the OmniSharp C# language server, which is a generic component that is used by several editors to provide C# language support.
+Bigger IDEs like Visual Studio and Rider have their own language and compiler services engines that are even more sophisticated, but the OmniSharp integration in VS Code is pretty powerful as is.
+In short, even using a simple editor like VS Code you can now get advanced editor features that used to be reserved to a big IDE like Visual Studio.

 ### Adding more Functionality
 Alright back to our code.
-Assuming you've fixed your code lets add some more functionality.
+Assuming you've fixed the errors in your code, lets add some more functionality.

 #### Adding Simple Methods
 Let's add a couple of more methods to the `Interop` class that perform some simple math.